-- the chapters that are contained - o the system used for the presentation of each chapter, sub-chapters and bibliography - o the minimum word limit - the binding, the cover page and the prologue pages, including the pages supporting the authenticity, originality and importance of the dissertation, as well as the reference to the committee for the final evaluation - There is a plagiarism check system.
+- Specific and clear guidelines for the writing of the proposal and the dissertation are set regarding: - the chapters that are contained - the system used for the presentation of each chapter, sub-chapters and bibliography - o the minimum word limit - the binding, the cover page and the prologue pages, including the pages supporting the authenticity, originality and importance of the dissertation, as well as the reference to the committee for the final evaluation - There is a plagiarism check system.
 Information is provided on the detection of plagiarism and the consequences in case of such misconduct. - The process of submitting the dissertation to the university library is set.